jianhuupenn/ItClust/tutorial/tutorial.md

 clf.fit(adata_train, adata_test)
 ```
     the var_names of adata.raw: adata.raw.var_names.is_unique=: True
-    /Users/hujian1/anaconda3/envs/keras/lib/python3.7/site-packages/scanpy/preprocessing/_simple.py:284: DeprecationWarning: Use is_view instead of isview, isview will be removed in the future.
-      if isinstance(data, AnnData) and data.isview:
-    /Users/hujian1/anaconda3/envs/keras/lib/python3.7/site-packages/scanpy/utils.py:618: DeprecationWarning: Use is_view instead of isview, isview will be removed in the future.
-      if adata.isview:

     The number of training celltypes is:  14
     Training the source network
     The layer numbers are[32, 16]